Divide-By-0/blog/content/posts/conviction_essays.md

       - Reading books gives you conviction in certain ideas – that's why it's important to choose only the authors that are experts in their fields, who have fought the fights and been through the trials and tribulations.
       - Rereading/rewatching renews conviction as well.
 I used to be opposed to this, because I consumed content for the excitement of unknown stories, and the stories weren't as novel the second time around.
 But if watching something gave you conviction in an idea, chances are that conviction will fade without constant rebuffing – and you really do get a chance to think about deeper artistic details that aren't at the apex of the foreground.
     - **Environment**
       - A blog, whiteboard, and excited people around you are the biggest motivators.
-Letting thoughts marinate in your head in a vacuum is risky, I've found – it leads to too many cases where you obtain conviction, but standing on shaky logical ground.
+Letting thoughts marinate in your head in a vacuum is risky, I've found – it leads to too many cases where you feel like you obtained conviction, but in reality you're standing on shaky logical ground.
 Write your convictions down, test them by sharing them with people, and surround yourself by others who aren't content with settling.
-      - I loved my roommates, but it was hard to get support for the weird things I was starting to explore budding convictions in: they'd often shoot the whole concept down when we got to something I wasn't sure about, instead of encouraging me to build a stronger foundation on that point.
+      - Though I loved my previous roommates, it was hard to get support for the weird things I was starting to explore budding convictions in: they'd often shoot the whole concept down when we got to something I wasn't sure about, instead of encouraging me to build a stronger foundation on that point.
+Ultimately, it was healthier for me to separate and find new ones that I vibed with more.
       - If people ask you questions, do your thoughts hold up?
 This is often easier in physical conversation than online -- online, it's too easy to just not ask any questions.
     - **Momentum**
       - Momentum brings you to a world level, and deepens over time.
 Put this way: your goal is not "find the perfect topic", but choose a topic that will lead to interesting things, then pursue it with increasing fervor built from reading books in the field and talking to people in the field.
 This is a nice reframing of commitment, for the commitment-phobes of us.